YamKabakov/cs-data-structures/src/stack/README.md

 ## 📌 Notes

-- This implementation is based on a singly linked list to ensure efficient `O(1)` operations.
+- This implementation is based on a singly linked list
 - All operations are tested in `StackTest.java`

 ---